CSC207-UofT/course-project-javacado-s/phase2/Design Document.md

 as a gateway for one manager class.
 Our controller class delegates tasks to our use case classes.
 And our user interface class only interacts with the user, inputting and outputting information, while it passes on the execution of user commands to the controller class.
 In other words, all our classes each only have one reason to change.
+Further, by adding a gateway class in phase 2, we ensure that serialization and setup of managers are done by the gateway class, so that managers only manipulate the entities and do not take care of serialization.

 #### Open/Closed Principle